 For the last 20 years, MLT has supported employers in their journey toward racial equity by providing talent, recruitment, retention, and overall DEI strategy assistance.
-MLT offers a premier pipeline of diverse talent, an unmatched alumni network of more than 10,000+ people including nearly 8,000 Black and Hispanic alumni, and serves as a trusted partner and advisor to employers across the country.
+MLT offers a premier pipeline of diverse talent, an unmatched Alumni network of more than 10,000 Black and Brown people, and serves as a trusted partner and advisor to employers across the country.

 Increase Black/Hispanic representation at every organizational level

 Implement equitable pay and benefits to Black/Hispanic employees